 Above: Diane at Jenny Lake in Grand Teton National Park

 John: When we went to Grand Teton National Park, we camped in the national forest just outside the night before.
 Very early the next morning, we got a campsite from the daily shuffle of people leaving.
-If you’re just showing up to a national park without a reservation, you need to get there early in the morning.
+If you’re just showing up at a national park without a reservation, you need to get there early in the morning.
 Then you can usually get a good spot as people leave.

 Above: National forest camping outside Grand Teton National Park